In Spanish, there are a few nouns which, despite being feminine, are sometimes preceded by the masculine articles el and un.

 el ancla anchor

 el hambre hunger

-As we have said, the feminine nouns in this lesson sometimes have a masculine article (el or un).
+As we said, the feminine nouns in this lesson are sometimes preceded by a masculine article (el or un).

-But for that to happen, the sentence needs to meet the following conditions:
+But for that, the sentence needs to meet the following 2 conditions:

-- The noun has to be in singular form
+- The feminine noun has to be in singular form

 - There can be no word between article and noun